SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 This is true:

-> _""Unsurprisingly Trump is destroying a century of unprecedented soft and hard power for the USA."_
+> _"Unsurprisingly Trump is destroying a century of unprecedented soft and hard power for the USA."_

 that's part of the 999% good in Mountain Tui's very good article.
 It was in the paragraph sequence.